SilentVector001/mindful-champion/tournament_update_summary.md

 #### ❌ PPA Tour
 - **Status:** Failed
 - **Error:** 403 Forbidden (Access denied to ppatour.com/schedule/)
+- **Tournaments Fetched:** 0
-- **Note:** Website may have implemented bot protection or changed access requirements
+- **Note:** Website may have implemented bot protection or changed access policies

-## Actions Taken
+## Database Operations
-1. ✅ Executed tournament data updater script
-2. ✅ Fetched data from 3 out of 4 sources successfully
-3. ✅ Updated 14 tournament records in PostgreSQL database
-4. ✅ Logged all operations to tournament_updater.log
+All 14 fetched tournaments were successfully updated in the PostgreSQL PickleballEvent table.
+No new events were created, indicating all tournaments already existed in the database and were refreshed with current information.

-## Recommendations
+## Next Steps
-- **PPA Tour Access Issue:** The PPA Tour website is blocking automated requests (403 Forbidden).
-Consider:
-  - Implementing user-agent headers or request delays
-  - Using an API if available
-  - Contacting PPA Tour for data access permissions
+- Monitor PPA Tour access issue - may require alternative scraping method or API access
-  - Using alternative data sources
+- All other data sources are functioning correctly

-## Next Scheduled Update
-This task runs automatically every 6 hours to keep tournament data current.
+- Next scheduled update: 6 hours from now

+## Log File
+Detailed logs available at: `/home/ubuntu/mindful_champion/logs/tournament_updater.log`